Sample Changer Manual

 (Table of Contents)

 The Sample Changer has been designed for use with SPINE standard sample holders which have a "holder length" of 22 mm.
-This is the default holder length used by MxCuBe when moving minidiffractometer motors to standard positions for the loading/unloading of samples.
+This is the default holder length used by mxCuBE when moving minidiffractometer motors to standard positions for the loading/unloading of samples.
 However, the use of Mitigen or Litho-loops in conjunction with SPINE sample holders will result in different holder lengths.
-This can be taken into account using the “Holder length” input field in the SC area of the MxCuBe GUI which allows users to specify the holder length of the pin of any sample to be loaded.
+This can be taken into account using the “Holder length” input field in the SC area of the mxCuBE GUI which allows users to specify the holder length of the pin of any sample to be loaded.
 Once changed the "Holder length" will remain at its new value and be taken into account when moving the minidiffractometer to its loading position for all the samples in the SC until a new holder length is entered.

 Important: The holder length is defined as the distance between the bottom of the base of the sample holder to the centre of the loop in which the sample is mounted.
 It is NOT the length of the pin in which loops are mounted.